Virajr7123/Oasis-Finder/SECURITY.md

 - 🚫 **NEVER** commit API keys, Firebase configurations, or other secrets to the repository.

-- ✅ This project uses a `.env.local` file (which is included in `.gitignore`) to store all private credentials.

-- ✅ An `.env.example` file is provided in the root of the repository.
-You must copy this file to `.env.local` and populate it with your *own* API keys for development.

 ## Scope

 We are primarily interested in vulnerabilities in the "Sweet Spot" application code itself.
 While we appreciate all reports, the following are generally considered out of scope: